measurement-kit/measurement-kit/doc/api/common/logger.md

 not be written on the logfile.
 This behavior is meant to transition between when events where passed to the log callback and a future where they will be either ignored or passed to the event callback.

+The `set_progress` and `progress` methods allow respectively to register a callback called when the test makes some progress towards its end and to emit the test progress percentage.
+The test progress is an integer that varies between 0.0 (beginning) and end (1.0) of the test.

 The `set_logfile` method instructs the logger to write a copy of each log message into the specified log file.
 Setting the logfile has no impact on